 The EYFS classroom is organised to allow children to explore and learn securely and safely.
 There are areas where the children can be active, be quiet and rest.
 The classroom is set up in learning areas, where children are able to find and located equipment and resources independently.
-In addition, the EYFS class has it own enclosed outdoor area which is currently being developed so that it can have a positive effect on the children's development.
+In addition, the EYFS class has it own enclosed outdoor area which has been significantly developed over the past 12 months.
+The outdoor learning environment is seen as incredibly important at Alverton School with its impact on health and well being being a significant factor, especially for young children.
 Being outdoors offers opportunities for doing things in different ways and on different scales than when indoors.
 It offers the children opportunities to explore, use their senses and be physically active and exuberant.
 We plan activities and resources for the children to access outdoors that help the children to develop in all 7 areas of learning.